rmjarvis/TreeCorr/docs/guide.rst

     cat = treecorr.Catalog(file_name='input_cat.dat',
                            x_col=2, y_col=3, g1_col=5, g2_col=6)

-where the first column in numbered 1, not 0.
+where the first column is numbered 1, not 0.

 When the positions are given as right ascension and declination on the celestial sphere, rather than x and y on a flat projection (like an image), you also need